Anusha Shah: Professional career

 Shah specialised in water and environmental engineering from the late 1990s.
 After completing her first degree, she worked as a project engineer for New Delhi-based Development Alternatives, overseeing production of compressed earth building blocks, and sparking a career interest in sustainable development.
 She then joined IramConsult, a local partner of Royal HaskoningDHV, to work in Kashmir on rehabilitating a lake.
-After completing her masters, she was seconded by Black & Veatch to work for Clancy Docwra as a design engineer on United Utilities' Haweswater scheme in the UK's Lake District.
+After completing her master's degree, she was seconded by Black & Veatch to work for Clancy Docwra as a design engineer on United Utilities' Haweswater scheme in the UK's Lake District.
 In 2008, Shah moved to Jacobs, becoming technical director for sustainable solutions and utilities in 2010, and a director of the firm in 2018.
 In 2019, she moved to Arcadis, becoming senior director for resilient cities and UK climate adaptation lead.
 She is currently seconded to the Eiffage, Kier, Ferrovial and BAM Nuttall joint venture on High Speed 2 as senior director of environmental consents.